;

 • a collision between two vessels, a vessel capsize, or the inrush of water into a vessel

-• regulation 6 of the Health and Safety At Work (Asbestos) Regulations 2016
+• regulation 19A of the Health and Safety at Work (Adventure Activities) Regulations 2016

 • regulation 70 of the Health and Safety at Work (Petroleum Exploration and Extraction) Regulations 2016.

-Notifiable incidents do not include controlled activities that form part of the business or undertaking (eg the controlled release of water from a dam).
+Notifiable incidents do not include controlled activities that form part of the business or undertaking, for example, the controlled release of water from a dam.

 A notifiable incident is where someone’s health or safety is seriously endangered or threatened.
-People may be put at serious risk even if they were some distance from the incident (eg from a gas leak).
+People may be put at serious risk even if they were some distance from the incident, for example, from a gas leak.

 WorkSafe relies on PCBUs to work out whether an injury, illness or incident is notifiable.
-For help to do this, use our online notification system(external link).
-The system will guide you through the notification process and determine whether the event is a notifiable injury, illness or incident.
+For help to do this, use our Notify WorkSafe tool on our website.
+The tool will guide you through the notification process and determine whether the event is a notifiable injury, illness or incident.

-What must a PCBU do if a notifiable event occurs?
+What must a PCBU do if a notifiable event happens?

-Step 1: A PCBU must preserve the site where the notifiable events occurs
+Step 1: A PCBU must preserve the site where the notifiable event happens

-The PCBU who manages or controls the workplace must take all reasonable steps to ensure the site of a notifiable event is not disturbed until authorised by an Inspector (ie an Inspector gives permission for normal work to resume at the site of a notifiable event).2
+The PCBU who manages or controls the workplace must take all reasonable steps to make sure the site of a notifiable event is not disturbed until an Inspector gives permission for normal work to resume at the site of a notifiable event.2

 What are the exceptions to this requirement?